Implicit Identity Leakage: The Stumbling Block to Improving Deepfake Detection Generalization: Experiment

-In this paper, we find that Vanilla Binary Classifiers (VBC) partially learn the identity information on images, thus overfitting certain datasets.
-When faced with unseen attacks, VBC tend to misuse the identity information of images to predict the results, thus performing poorly on the cross-dataset evaluation (49.03\% on Celeb-DF for Xception \cite{ff++}).
-To this end, hand-crafted methods force models to learn specific artifact features on images, improving the performance on the cross-dataset evaluation (\emph{e.g.} 80.58\% on Celeb-DF for Face-x-ray \cite{face-x-ray}).
-These methods can also be seen as reducing the influence of IIL by guiding models to learn hand-crafted artifact features, instead of the identity-relevant information.
-Even though such methods improve the generalization to some degree, such hand-crafted artifact features usually represent human's understanding of artifacts and can not reflect the common representations inside the manipulated areas, thus limiting further improvements.
-In contrast, by reducing the influence of IIL, our method learns common artifact features on face forgeries, achieving better generalization in the cross-dataset evaluations.
-Specifically, our approach (ResNet-34 based) achieve 1.12\% higher AUC than the state-of-the-art method \cite{amazon} for the cross-dataset evaluation on Celeb-DF.
-Moreover, in Table \ref{tb:compare_dfdc}, our model also achieve 2.58\% higher AUC than MAT \cite{multi} in the recently released DFDC-V2 \cite{dfdc}, which is widely considered as the most challenging dataset.
+\textbf{Cross-dataset Evaluation.} Hand-crafted methods forced models to learn specific artifact features on images, improving the performance on the cross-dataset evaluation (\emph{e.g.} $80.58$\% on Celeb-DF for Face-x-ray \cite{face-x-ray}).
+These methods can also be seen as reducing the influence of IIL by guiding models to learn hand-crafted artifact features, instead of ID-relevant information.
+Nevertheless, such human-defined artifact features may fail to reflect the generalized representations inside all manipulated areas, which limits their further improvements.
+In contrast, by reducing the influence of Implicit Identity Leakage, our method learned generalized artifact features on forgery data, achieving better generalization in the cross-dataset evaluations.
+In particular, in Table \ref{tb:compare-sota} (bottom), our model achieved $1.43$\% higher AUC than SBI \cite{SBI} in the recently released DFDC-V2, which is widely considered as the most challenging dataset.
+Moreover, our approach also achieved $0.70\%$ higher AUC for the cross-dataset evaluation on Celeb-DF in Table \ref{tb:compare-sota} (top).

-In summary, compared with previous methods, our method significantly improve the performance on both the in-dataset and cross-dataset evaluations, showing the effectiveness of reducing the influence of IIL to learn common artifact features on face forgeries.
+In summary, compared with previous methods, our method significantly improved the performance on both the in-dataset and cross-dataset evaluations, showing the effectiveness of reducing the influence of Implicit Identity Leakage to learn generalized artifact features on face forgeries.